 Users with Windows 10 64-bit OS are advised to run MapForge as an administrator and in 32-bit compatability mode.

-Disclaimer: The EULA restrictions for Add-Ons are not yet implemented, so any maps produced using this Alpha Release and other artist’s artwork should not be used commercially or published.
+Disclaimer: Any maps produced using this Beta Release that incorporate other artist’s artwork should not be used commercially or published.

 Please provide feedback to let me know what you like, what you don’t, to suggest improvements, report bugs or to request features.
 Email me at support (at) mapforge-software.com

 Getting real close, now!
 MapForge v1.0 is expected to be released in February or March 2018.
 Fixing any bugs reported in the Beta is nearly all that remains to be done.